 With Toast, Flour’s staff can enter a gift card like any menu item and send a digital QR code to the recipient's phone or email address instantly.

 “eGift cards just make sense,” Mike says.
 “Toast makes it easy to process digital gift cards and they’re delivered immediately.
 It saves us a lot of headache and it’s been a much better experience for our guests.
 They love that they can just hold up their phone, pay, and they’re done.”

 As is often the case with restaurants using legacy POS systems, Flour was used to slow and automated technical support.

 “We’d call the old POS company, the operator would dispatch the information, and someone would call us you back an hour later from who-knows-where,” Tanya says.
 “I love being able to have a direct line to Toast.
 I can directly email the support team or our account manager and get a quick response.”

 Toast is both a software and a services company.
-With in-house professional implementation services available and US-based phone and email support for every customer, service is ingrained into the business.
+With in-house professional implementation services available and award winning phone and email support for every customer, service is ingrained into the business.

 “We initially evaluated seven different POS companies,” Mike recalls.
 “What really stood out to me was the way the Toast team handled themselves - professional and helpful.
 Their commitment to service was evident.
 Customer service was part of the package with Toast.
 They aren’t just a computer company, the service is really built into the model.”

 In the end, Mike and Tanya needed a POS system that was more than an order-processing computer.

 “When it came down to it, we wanted a POS system with a customer-facing screen that could do e-signatures, line-busting tablets, and digital gift cards.
 The other tools we looked at had subsets of those features, but Toast was the only all-in-one POS platform.”